Fitomo/Classification-Service/README.md

 # Fitomo Prediction Service

-  Fitomo Prediction Service is a tool to forecast users' future "health scores", based on their current steps, sleep and heart rate data as well as previous trends.
+  Fitomo Prediction Service is a tool to forecast users' future health, based on their current steps, sleep and heart rate data as well as previous trends.

 ## Table of Contents
 1. [Usage](#Usage)